 The mountaintop fortress of Rocca Calascio is situated in the Gran Sasso and Monti della Laga National Park.
 At an elevation of 1,460 m (4,790 ft), it's the highest fortress in the Apennines, looking out over the mountains and the Plain of Nevelli.
 First established as a watchtower in the Roman era and rebuilt as a castle in the tenth century, the fortress makes an appearance in several movies, such as the Richard Donner film "Ladyhawke."
-Before you head to Calascio, plan trip itinerary details with our user-friendly Calascio trip builder, to make sure you see all that Calascio has to offer, including Rocca Calascio.
+Before you head to Calascio, plan trip itinerary details with our user-friendly Calascio trip maker website , to make sure you see all that Calascio has to offer, including Rocca Calascio.

 Unable to display map at this time.
 Please try again later.

 Il tragitto è stato meno lungo e faticoso di ciò che pensavo, dopo la Chiesa, la Rocca vi lascerà davvero senza fiato.
 Ripeto anche qui che per chi adora la fotografia ed i tramonti, questo posto è as... more »The ride was less long and tiring of what I thought, after the Church, the rock will leave you really took my breath away.
 I repeat here that for those who love photography and the sunset, this place is not to be missed.

 A must to visit while in Abruzzo.
 Great view from the top, nice walk to get there.
 No matter in which season, it always gives you deep emotions more »